-In the list of genotypes, so many varieties are shown as susceptible, and many varieties show variable levels of damage.
-BASILOCALwith a per cent dead heart value of 33.33%.
-The dead heart formation was the least in the two genotypes of Hybrid maize Sujataand CM 500 (where bothshowdeadheartformation0%and0.33%respectively).Inthegivenexperiment,so
+The dead heart was found to be very low on Hybrid maize Sujata(0%) and CM 500 (0.33%).On the other hand, many

-many genotypes were susceptible. and many showed variable levels of damage.
-In the list of genotypes, highly suitable areBASI LOCAL, LMH 1115, BL 105, and DH 291 (in which 33.33%, 19.33%, 18.33%, and 15.33%, respectively).
-The dead heart formation was the least in the two genotypes (Hybrid maize Sujata and CM 500, with the per cent dead heart values of 0 % and 0.33%, respectively).The remaining genotypes treated in the experimental plots were damagedat a scale between 3.33% and 14.66% dead hearts.
-It means that the damage by the maize stem borer.
+genotypes were found susceptible with variable levels of damage.
+Among them, BASI LOCAL recorded manimum damage of 33.33 per cent followed by 19.33, 18.33 and 15.33 per cent on , LMH 1115, BL 105 and DH 291, respectively.
+The dead heart formation was the least in the two genotypes (Hybrid maize Sujata and CM 500, with the per cent dead heart values of 0 % and 0.33%, respectively).It means that the damage by the maize stem borer.
 C.partellus was present in almost all the experimental plots.
 This states that genotype BASI LOCAL is highly susceptible to damage by dead heart formation.
-The genotypes like FH 3754.
-DH298, Vivek Hybrid 21.Kanchan 25 and IH 0712 with per cent dead heart values between three to fourteen (3% to 14%) are found to be moderately susceptible to dead heart formation.
-With corresponding grain yield for BASI LOCAL LMH 1115, BL 105, and DH 291 (in which 41.66 q/ha, 57.33 q/ha, 65,6 q/ha, and 63 q/ha, respectively).
+The genotypes like FH 3754, DH298, Vivek Hybrid 21,Kanchan 25 and IH 0712 registered moderate level of damage with respect to dead heart.

 The present findings also show a significant moderate negative correlation between dead hearts and yield.
 However non-significant moderate negative correlation of r = - 0.702.
 However, a significant simple correlation was observed between the percentage of dead hearts and yield.
-These results strongly concur with Ajala S. O. and Saxena K.N.
-(1994), who statedthat dead hearts showed a secondary effect on yield loss.
-Further.OkwecheS.
-1 (2013) statedthat the percentage of dead hearts and yield parameters are negatively correlated.
-Kumar et al. (1993) evaluated fourmaizecultivars for resistancebased on leaffeeding, stem feeding, and dead hearts in the greenhouseunder the artificial infestation of Cpartellus Singh et al. (1991) evaluated the studies on forty sorghum genotypes obtained from various sources and screened them for resistance toC partellusin Haryana, India, in 1984-85.
-IS 2123 and IS 5469 had the fewest dead hearts.
-IS 2205, IS 18578, and IS 18584 were pest-resistant, while CSHI and Swarna were susceptible.
+These results are in strong confirmation with Ajala and Saxena (1994), who statedthat dead hearts showed a secondary effect on yield loss.
+Further,Okweche(2013) statedthat the percent of dead hearts and yield parameters are negatively correlated.
+Kumar et al. (1993) evaluated fourmaizecultivars for resistancebased on leaffeeding, stem feeding, and dead hearts in the greenhouse.
+Under the artificial infestation of C.partellus Singh et al. (1991) evaluated the forty sorghum genotypes againstC partellus.IS 2123 and IS 5469 had lower damage of Dead heartwhile CSHI and Swarna were found susceptible.

 Yield